-

 Stitch handles most of the heavy lifting through automation and self-service tools.
 You get the modern conveniences you'd expect — 140+ data sources and serious compliance standards — but you're still somewhat limited in what you can actually do with the data.

-Stitch makes sense if you want a hands-off approach to data movement, but it's not for teams who need sophisticated transformations.
+Stitch makes sense if you want a hands-off approach to data movement, but it's not for teams that need sophisticated transformations.

 Pros: